Endogenous Coalition Formation in Policy Debates: Abstract

 \section{Abstract}

-Political actors form coalitions around their joint policy beliefs in order to influence the policy process on contentious issues such as climate change or population aging.
-The present article explains the formation and maintenance of coalitions by focusing on the ways that actors adopt policy beliefs from other actors.
-A policy debate is a complex system that exhibits network dependencies both in cross-sectional and longitudinal ways when actors contribute ideological statements to the debate.
-In such a temporal network, learning of policy beliefs matters in three complementary ways: positive reciprocity through bonding relationships within coalitions, innovation across coalitions through bridging relationships, and negative reciprocity through repulsion, or polarization, of adversarial coalitions by reinforcement of conflictual relationships.
-We test this theory of endogenous coalition formation in policy debates using a novel inferential technique combining network and event history analysis and find systematic evidence for the interplay of the three coalition formation mechanisms.
+Political actors form coalitions around their joint normative beliefs in order to influence the policy process on contentious issues such as climate change or population ageing.
+Policy process theory maintains that learning within and across coalitions is a central predictor of coalition formation and policy change but has yet to explain how policy learning works.
+The present article explains the formation and maintenance of coalitions by focusing on the ways actors adopt policy beliefs from other actors in policy debates.
+A policy debate is a complex social system in which temporal network dependence guides how actors contribute ideological statements to the debate.
+Belief adoption matters in three complementary ways: \emph{bonding}, which exploits cues within coalitions; \emph{bridging}, which explores new beliefs outside one's perimeter in the debate; and \emph{repulsion}, which reinforces polarization between coalitions and cements their belief systems.
+We formalize this theory of endogenous coalition formation in policy debates and test it on a micro-level empirical dataset using statistical network analysis and event history analysis.

 \pagenumbering{arabic}